lmckeown27/Free-Foodie-Protocol-/SYSTEM_FLOW.md

 ### 4. **Basic Needs Initiative (BNI)** (Orange Theme)
 - Institutional governance body (e.g., university department)
-- Oversees entire system and manages custodial wallets
+- Oversees entire system and holds custodial wallet for all students
 - Approves new suppliers and mints NFTs
 - Monitors system-wide analytics and compliance
-- Operates multi-sig Petra Vault for all blockchain transactions
+- Operates multi-sig Petra Vault for all blockchain transactions on behalf of students

 ---